 Getting Medical Help in Birmingham

 It’s important to seek treatment from a comprehensive cancer care physician who specializes in asbestos-related diseases.
-Since these types of diseases are still so new in the medical field, not all physicians will be able to provide the same type of treatment.
+These types of diseases are still so new in the medical field, and not all physicians will be able to provide the same type of treatment.
 The following are among a few of the physicians in Birmingham who provide specialized treatment for asbestos-related illnesses.

 - Dr. Robert Cerfolio: Specialization: Pleural Mesothelioma; 1802 6th Avenue, Birmingham, Alabama, 35233, 205-934-4011

 - Dr. Tina E. Wood, UAB Hospital Kirklin Clinic, 2000 6th Avenue, Birmingham, Alabama, 35223, 205-934-9591

 - Dr. Francisco Robert-Vizcarrondo, UAB Hospital Kirklin Clinic, 2000 6th Avenue South Birmingham, Alabama, 35233, 205-934-9999